 Milton scientists bring their skills to bear in the favorite “DYO” (Design Your Own) research experiment, the culmination of all full-year courses in the science curriculum.
 Students in advanced electives hone their presentation skills in the annual Science Symposium—a showcase of capstone projects, that invites the entire School community to appreciate and understand the focus and work of Milton’s most accomplished science students.

 From the Classroom

-Every spring, Milton’s annual Science Symposium showcases advanced science students and the DYO (Design Your Own) experiments.
-For students enrolled in advanced biology, chemistry, physics and environmental science, discussing independent projects that they’ve pursued over several weeks is their culminating work.
-Students, working as individual or group investigators, structure and conduct experiments that explore major areas of science and diverse hypotheses.
-The scientists develop posters describing their work, and talk with faculty, friends and parents about their processes and outcomes.
-Topics range from road-salt runoff in a local brook to the physics of ocean waves, from the effect of carbon dioxide on mung bean germination to the effect of changing frequencies on a cornstarch concentration.
+Every spring, Milton’s annual Science Symposium showcases advanced science students’ DYO (Design Your Own) experiments.
+For students enrolled in Advanced Biology, Chemistry, Physics, and Environmental Science, presenting independent projects they have pursued over several weeks is their culminating achievement.
+Students, working as individual or group investigators, structure and conduct experiments that explore major areas of science and a range of diverse interests.
+The scientists design and present posters of their work, and talk with faculty, friends and parents about their processes and outcomes.
+Topics have examined using fluorescent dyes to detect heavy metal pollution in water; turning sound into a laser show; and applying the Magnus effect to the flight of a baseball.